Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Introduction

 OWC was primarily utilized in military applications until a few decades ago, when substantial research endeavours were undertaken, aiming to expedite its commercialization.
-The primary technologies that have undergone extensive investigation include terrestrial and space free-space optical communication (FSO), indoor visible light communication (VLC), optical camera communication (OCC), and underwater OWC (UOWC).
-Despite having three orders of magnitude more spectrum resources compared to its radio frequency (RF) counterpart, OWC encounters notable challenges that need addressing prior to its widespread deployment.
-In particular, the occasional outages arising from fluctuation in the received optical power constitute a prominent concern.
-Such power fluctuations can be attributed to user mobility, occasional beam blockage, random device orientations, and dimming in indoor VLC \cite{Huang:22}, and to atmospheric turbulence, adverse weather conditions, and transceiver vibrations in outdoor FSO \cite{Huang20}.
+The primary technologies that have undergone extensive investigation include terrestrial and space free-space optical communication (FSO), indoor visible light communication (VLC), optical camera communication, and underwater OWC. {Despite having three orders of magnitude more spectrum resources compared to its RF counterpart, OWC encounters notable challenges that need to be addressed prior to its widespread deployment.} In particular, the occasional outages arising from fluctuations in the received optical power constitute a prominent concern.
+Such power fluctuations can be attributed to user mobility, beam blockage, device orientations, and dimming in indoor VLC, and to atmospheric turbulence, adverse weather conditions, and transceiver vibrations in outdoor FSO.